 Loss of Control

-You feel like you can’t control your marijuana use even when you want to.
+You feel like you can’t control your marijuana use or control cannabis consumption even when you want to.
 You might try to cut back or quit but find yourself going back to it again and again.

 Neglecting Responsibilities